curios157/Quadratic-congruence-solver/README.md

 ```Bash
 cargo run --release -- 3 7 -9 1 1729
 ```
-and as a result the solver will return all four solutions 1, 573, 820 and 1483 that belong to the ring Z/1729Z.
+and as a result the solver will return all four solutions 1, 573, 820 and 1483 that belong to ring Z/1729Z.

 Another, perhaps slightly more serious problem `-x^2 + x - 1 = 0 (mod 2147483647^2)` can be solved similarly
 ```Bash